2022-23 Residence Life Handbook

 - When there is reasonable suspicion residence hall rules are being violated.

-All residents should note when police conduct a search, they must meet the probable cause standard.
-However, school officials are held to a lower standard:
+All residents should note when police conduct a search, they must meet the probable

-reasonable suspicion.
+suspicion.
 Two considerations are relevant in determining the reasonableness of a search.
 First,

 the search must be justified initially by reasonable suspicion.
 Second, the scope